Who Is God Really, and How Do We Find Out?

 The actual faith of professed Trinitarians can still be only vaguely monotheistic, or henotheistic, or even polytheistic.

-V. Learning from God's Self-Revelation
+IV.
+Learning from God's Self-Revelation in Exodus 3

 Such witnesses have come to know God's reality, identity, and attributes (qualities):